joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 why I was different.
 This search wasn't to bolster my ego, it was to find the why so that I could then translate what I was seeing to language that someone else could see and understand.
-Having a great idea or having a great perspective but not having the skills to translate and communicate it is what Jocko Willink and Leif Babin call a "tortured genius".
+Having a great idea or having a great perspective but not having the skills to translate and communicate it is what Jocko Willink and Leif Babin call a "tortured genius" [[4](https://echelonfront.com/books/extreme-ownership/)].
-[[4](https://echelonfront.com/books/extreme-ownership/)].
 It doesn't matter how good the idea is or how big of an impact it will have, if a group of people cannot be organized around it because they don't understand it, the idea will not take off.